DomIRC/domirc.github.io/index.md

 ## What is DomIRC?

 DomIRC is an IRC network for all domain name owners and their communities.

-It breaks the "**first arrived, first served**" principle of IRC channels, so you can register a [domain name channel](/registration/#domain-name-channels) only if you are its owner, control the DNS zone, or have been allowed by the owner to register it through a valid TXT record.

 It's to be used as a means to easily contact webmasters and talk with people visiting the same websites.

+We break the "**first arrived, first served**" principle of IRC channels, so you can register a [domain name channel](/registration/#domain-name-channels) only if you are its owner, control the DNS zone, or have been allowed by the owner to register it through a valid TXT record.

+When a channel is not registered, it just means the owner has not registered it yet.
+You are entirely allowed to use unregistered channels, the only difference with registered ones is that nobody has operator privileges there, which means any incident must be reported to the network staff itself, who will most likely tell you to use **/ignore** or convince the domain name owner to come and register his channel.

 ## How to connect?